-- You may start noticing strange faces or figures appearing in the mirror.
+- You may notice strange faces or figures appearing in the mirror.

-- Sometimes, you’ll notice your face disappeared from the mirror; you’ll be staring into a blank mirror.
+- Sometimes, your face might disappear from the mirror, and you’ll be staring at a blank surface.

-- You may feel somebody else’s face is staring at you from inside the mirror.
+- You may feel somebody’s staring at you from inside the mirror.

-Remember: If you experience overwhelmingly eerie or disturbing feelings, then discontinue the practice.
+Remember: If you experience overwhelm or eerie images or disturbing feelings, then discontinue the practice.

-Anyone with the right mindset and determination can develop concentration.
+You see, anyone with the right mindset and determination can practice and improve their concentration power.

-By ‘right mindset,’ I mean you must be clear about why you want to practice Tratak:
+By Right Mindset, I mean that you must be clear about why you want to increase your mental focus and concentration?

-Is it because somebody you know is doing it, and you don’t want to get left behind?
-Or is it because you genuinely want to develop your concentration to move forward in life?
+Is it because your best friend is doing it, and you don’t want to get behind him?
+Or is it because you really want to develop your concentration?

-And when you’re clear, pick any form of Tratak and get started.
+Once you’re clear about the WHY, pick any form of and get started.